microsoft/azuredevopslabs/labs/java/settingvstsproject/readme.md

 {% include tip.html content="If you already have a PAT, you can skip this step and use your existing PAT (assuming it has the correct scopes)" %}

-1. On your VSTS page, in the upper right, click on your profile image and click **Security**
+1. On your VSTS page, in the upper right, click on your profile image and click **Security**.

     ![Click on Security](images/click-security.png)